Only Yesterday (novel)

-Only Yesterday (תמול שלשום, Tmol shilshom, lit. "the day before yesterday") is a 1945 Hebrew novel by the Israeli Nobel Prize laureate Shmuel Yosef Agnon, widely considered his masterpiece and one of the great works of modern Hebrew fiction.
+Only Yesterday (תמול שלשום, Tmol shilshom, lit. "yesterday and the day before that", meaning "not so long ago") is a 1945 Hebrew novel by the Israeli Nobel Prize laureate Shmuel Yosef Agnon, widely considered his masterpiece and one of the great works of modern Hebrew fiction.
 Through a blend of symbolism, intertextual allusions, and tragic comedy, it provides a nuanced perspective on the ideological and cultural tensions within the Jewish community in Palestine during the Second Aliyah period in the early 20th century.

 History and background

-Shmuel Yosef Agnon is one of the central figures in modern Hebrew literature; he wrote in Hebrew at a time when it was not a "daily language".
-He had immigrated to Palestine from Galicia in 1908 at age 20, part of the Second Aliyah wave of Jewish immigration motivated by socialist Zionism movement.
+Shmuel Yosef Agnon is one of the central figures in modern Hebrew literature; he started writing in Hebrew at a time when it was "not yet the daily language of a modern society".
+He had immigrated to Palestine from Galicia in 1908 at age 20, part of the Second Aliyah wave of Jewish immigration motivated by the socialist Zionism movement.
 Much of the material in the novel is semi-autobiographical, drawing on Agnon's experiences of aliyah, and his life in Jaffa and Jerusalem.
-Agnon was writing the novel for almost 15 years, during the World War II and the Holocaust, from 1931 to 1945.
+Tha writing process of the novel lasted almost 15 years, from 1931 to 1945, during World War II and the Holocaust.
 It was published in Palestine, and the book became "a sensation".

 Only Yesterday is often called a masterpiece, and even "the Great Israeli Novel".
 The novel is sometimes categorized as "documentary fiction", and was called an "authoritative account of the Second Aliyah".